 MESSAGE FROM THE ARKANSAS MUNICIPAL LEAGUE TO CITY OFFICIALS

 The Arkansas Municipal League offers this suggested Sample Personnel Handbook to help your city establish guidelines concerning various personnel issues.
 However, employment law is heavily regulated and rapidly changing, and this sample handbook covers only general employment and personnel issues.
-Therefore, strict reliance on this handbook alone is neither encouraged nor advised and should never replace consultation with your city attorney.
+Therefore, strict reliance on this handbook alone is neither encouraged nor advised and should never replace consultation with your city attorney and Human Resources professional.
 We strongly encourage you to continually monitor and update your city’s personnel handbook to ensure that it continues to meet the needs of your city from both legal and employee relations standpoints.
 The League recommends that city officials and city attorneys conduct no less than an annual review of all items in the handbook.
 While this may be considered a burdensome administrative task, it could result in substantial monetary savings if it helps prevent just one lawsuit or administrative complaint from being filed against your city.

 The Arkansas Municipal League legal staff has reviewed the contents of this handbook.
 Nevertheless, we encourage you to seek the legal advice of your city attorney in all local personnel matters and not rely solely on the contents of this handbook.